 Network Interface Card (NIC) is a piece of hardware located inside your computer.
 This card allows your computer to connect to a network (e.g. Internet).
 All connection and routing devices on a network have a unique address associated with them which allows these devices to “talk” to each other.
-This address is known as Media Access Control (MAC) address.
+This unique address is known as Media Access Control (MAC) address.
 Sometimes an application wants you to enter MAC address of your network card.
-Following instructions tell you how to find this address.
+And you feel lost as to where to find this MAC address.
+Worry not!
+It's easy!
+Following instructions tell you how to find this address:

 - Click on the start button of your Windows computer